 To run an Istio service mesh across clusters, you must establish trust between workloads across cluster boundaries.
 By default, Istio sets up the Istio control plane istiod as the root certificate authority (CA) so that issues leaf certificates can be issued to the workloads in a service mesh.
 However, this setup gets very complex in a multicluster service mesh as all certificates must be derived from the same root.

-Use this page to learn about the default Istio certificate setup, its challenges, and how you can use the Gloo Mesh root trust policy to federate trust in a multicluster service mesh.
+Use this page to learn about the default Istio certificate setup, its challenges, and how you can use the Gloo Mesh Enterprise root trust policy to federate trust in a multicluster service mesh.

 Default Istio root CA setup

-When you install Istio without Gloo Mesh, the Istio control plane istiod automatically creates a private key and self-signed root certificate that is valid for 10 years and stored in the cacerts Kubernetes secret on the cluster.
+When you install Istio without Gloo Mesh Enterprise, the Istio control plane istiod automatically creates a private key and self-signed root certificate that is valid for 10 years and stored in the cacerts Kubernetes secret on the cluster.
 Istiod is then configured with this secret and set up as the root certificate authority (CA) for the service mesh.

 As the root CA, istiod uses the private root CA key to sign and issue leaf certificates to the workloads in the service mesh.
 The leaf certificates encode a workload’s identity and can therefore be used to enforce authentication and secure communication between workloads via mutual TLS (mTLS) as shown in the following image.